joaovbsevero/uptime-monitor/README.md

 ## Features

 - Timed requests: Set a schedule for every check
-- Custom validation: Expect the response to contain a specified response
 - Webhook: Trigger an action when a check goes down or comes back up
 - History: Store history of checks for later retrieval and analysis